Shy-Li/DOT_pert_generation/README.md

 Required packages:
  - pytorch 1.8.1
- - numpy 1.12.1
+ - numpy
- - pandas 1.1.3
+ - pandas
- - matplotlib 3.4.3
+ - matplotlib
- - scikit-learn 0.24.2
+ - scikit-learn

 ## Model
 The MLP model is the class `TarToPert` in `models.py`.
 The bottleneck is tunable by changing the parameter "neck".
+The MLP model structures may need to be changed according to uses' DOT system configuration and the size of the dataset.

 ## Training
 The training & validation is done by `tar_to_pert_train.py`.
-The users need to replace the dataset with their own.
+The users need to use the dataset with their own.

 ## Pretrained
-The pre-trained model is saved in `TarToPert_epoch200_bz64_lr0.0001_neck128_reg1e-05_noise_2.0.pth`.
+The pre-trained model is saved in `TarToPert_pretrained.pth`.

 ## Testing
 A sample testing code is given in `main_phantom_tar2pert.py`.
+Sample phantom data was given as `phantom_tar1.csv` and the generated perturbation will be saved as `pert_pred_phantom.csv'.

 ## Citation